![]() |

 The World We Live In: Includes analytical and scholarly articles on the dynamic contemporary developments in international relations and international politics, favoring a trans, inter and multidisciplinary approach.
 Double-blind peer-reviewed.

 Cuban diplomacy: Section devoted to issues related to the exercise, impact, and practice of Cuban diplomacy, the country's international relations or Cuba's foreign policy, from a broad and multidimensional perspective, including its history, present reality and future projection.
-Double-blind peer-reviewed.
+Double-blind peer-reviewed, with the exception of interviews with personalities linked to the section's profile.

 International Relations: includes articles of conceptual theoretical depth for international relations theory, international policy analysis and political science, favouring a trans, inter and multidisciplinary approach.
 Double-blind peer-reviewed.